Saturday, September 8, 2018

 "The tots imply that the queen may rebel if the king does not do what she asks."

-These paintings link rulers and the nobility with the gods, a practice that dominated the arts from the early 16th century until the end of the Revolution, and adopted by a new elite, until the early 20th.
+These paintings link rulers and the nobility with the gods, a practice that dominated the arts from the early 16th century through the Revolution.
+Half a century later a very different elite adopted it until the turn of the 19th century: Please scroll down.

 Marie Triumphant (The Victory at Julich), by Rubens, 1624